FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • The admission slip for collecting the PASS certificate must include information about the papers that must be brought for “in-person” verification.

-• After in-person document and identification verification, qualified applicants will get Pass Certificates.
+• After in-person document and identification verification, qualified applicants will get a Pass Certificate.
 This process is expected to take four weeks after the results are announced, but it may take longer or shorter depending on the situation.

 • The National Medical Commission and all State Medical Councils get a signed office copy of the FMGE results to verify that the FMGE Pass Certificates given to qualifying applicants by NBEMS are accurate.